 Creating job opportunities within the local and regional arts economy

-Reanimated the vacant Old Library building in the city centre
+Reanimated the vacant Old Library building in the city centre, providing an exhibition space

 Developing strong relationships with international/national arts leaders, artists and galleries